cocomelonc/cocomelonc.github.io/_posts/2021-10-09-linux-shellcoding-1.markdown

 The following values are supported:
 * 0 - no randomization
-* 1 - convervative randomization
+* 1 - conservative randomization
 * 2 - full randomization

 To disable ASLR, run: